 - Application Deadline: July 6, 2018

-- Course Level: Scholarships are available for pursuing online distance learning course.
+- Course Level: The studentships are available for pursuing online distance learning course.

-- Study Subject: Scholarships are awarded in the field of petroleum data management.
+- Study Subject: The studentships are awarded in the field of petroleum data management.

-- Number of Scholarships: Two industry-funded scholarships for the course.
+- Number of Awards: Two industry-funded scholarships for the course.

 - Nationality: Worldwide

-- Eligible Countries: Scholarships will be open to any student worldwide.
+- Eligible Countries: financial aid positions will be open to any student worldwide.

 - Entrance Requirements: Applicants must meet the following eligibility requirements:

-- The CDA Scholarships will be open to any student, worldwide, who has been offered and has formally accepted the offer of a place on the Graduate Certificate Petroleum Data Management course at Robert Gordon University and who meets the criteria outlined.
+- The CDA financial aid positions will be open to any student, worldwide, who has been offered and has formally accepted the offer of a place on the Graduate Certificate Petroleum Data Management course at Robert Gordon University and who meets the criteria outlined.

-- The scholarships will be awarded by an Awards Committee made up of CDA and RGU representatives.
+- The financial aid positions will be awarded by an Awards Committee made up of CDA and RGU representatives.
 Selection criteria for the award will be based on academic merit, personal characteristics and financial hardship.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.